 Think of it like this: you are getting into a passenger plane that will fly you through your thoughts and behaviors.
 For this ride, you have a window seat with clear skies, and you are emotionally ready to see the actual landscape below you.

 Looking at things from a distance helps us to see the bigger picture.
 It gives us the information to create a map, connecting patterns and cycles that started generations ago.
 When you are able to get a larger perspective on generational obstacles, you have greater clarity to make positive changes for yourself.

-It is much easier to see the dysfunction, secrets and rule keeping from 30,000 feet up in air!
+It is much easier to see the dysfunction, secrets, and rule-keeping from 30,000 feet up in the air!